pinyin/tween-here/README.md

 ```
 const snapshot = getTweenState(content) // get position of scrolled content
 container.scrollTop = 100
-tweenHere(content, snapshot) // content will move to its current position smoothly
+tweenHere(content, snapshot) // content will move to its new position smoothly
 ```

 ... and you can achieve a surprising number of effects with this simple API.